 Yes, in the strip of sea between the northeastern coasts of the Peloponnese and the west coast of Attica, there are the wonderful Saronic islands (Νησιά του Αργοσαρωνικού in Greek), also known as the Argosaronic islands: Salamina, Aegina, Agistri, Poros , Hydra, Spetses and Dokos.

 Traveling in covid time is quite nerve-wracking, between formats (domestic and foreign), tampons and various certificates with the fear of being blocked due to an incorrect document or inaccuracy; now you must always be up to date and informed if you want to leave peacefully and it is absolutely recommended to take out a good insurance before the trip because the risk is really too high.
-For this trip we have chosen: assicurazioni low cost (you will have a 10% discount code if you enter: B2T).
-Don't venture out without insurance!
+For this trip we have chosen: assicurazioni Chapka (you will get a 10% discount code if you enter: TRAVEL10).
+Don't risk leaving without insurance!

 We land in the middle of the night in a sleepy Athens, retrieve the backpacks and take the comfortable bus (x96 that connects the airport to Piraeus, where we will spend our first night before leaving for the islands), at a cost of 6 euros per person , we reach our wonderful hotel: The Alex Monte Kastella, where a splendid suite welcomes us, albeit for a few hours, but we will get to know him better when we return from the islands!